NCAR/mpibind/README.md

    Splits MPI ranks as evenly as possible between sockets, and binds threads compactly to adjacent CPUs.

+2. gpu_per_rank

+   Spreads MPI ranks between NUMA domains on the socket and sets CUDA_VISIBLE_DEVICES to that each rank is associated with a unique GPU.
+Assumes 1:1 mapping between ranks and GPUs.

 ### Example PBS script

 ```shell